8.1. Tracking and Deployment Strategies

 Head / Branch Tracking

 Either a branch name or a symbolic reference (like HEAD).
-For branches ArgoCD will take the latest commit of this branch.
-This method is often used in development environment where you want to apply the latest changes.
+ArgoCD will track the latest commit on that branch and sync whenever it changes.

 Commit and Version Pinning

 The state at the specified Git tag or commit will be applied to the cluster.
-Pinning can achieved in two ways.
-Eiteher you can specifiy the full semver Git tag (v1.2.0) or a commit SHA.
-Usually the Git tag offers more flexibility while the commit SHA offers more immutuability.
-Commit pinning is generally the first choice for production environments.
+Pinning can be achieved in two ways: a semver Git tag (e.g. v1.2.0) or a full commit SHA.
+Git tags are typically easier to work with and still human-readable, while a commit SHA gives you the strongest immutability guarantee.
+Version pinning via tags is a reasonable choice when you want explicit, auditable control over what gets deployed.

 Task 8.1.1: Git version pinning